allanbastian/WhatsApp/README.md

 # WhatsApp
-UI of old (better) WhatsApp
+UI of the old (better) WhatsApp
-Please check lines 31 and 32 in the RecyclerAdapter.java file.
-The setText() function isnt working for some reason.
+Lines 31 and 32 in the RecyclerAdapter.java file
+The setText() function isn't working for some reason